-Tackling money laundering and terrorist financing
+Tackling money laundering and terrorism financing

 The main initiatives are: